111989/machine_learning/README.txt

 The training and testing datasets for MNIST are from the official website.
 These are called mnist_train.csv and mnist_test.csv respectively.

-Refer to svm.pdf for more information about svm and the mathematical concepts involved.
+Refer to svm.pdf for more information about SVM and the mathematical concepts involved, and to perceptron_adaboost.pdf for Perceptron and Adaboost.